Ask the Money Coach: What Should I Look for in My First Job

 Dear Money Coach,

-I need some insight into the top things to prioritize in a benefits package or other work perks.
+I need insight into what to prioritize in a benefits package or other work perks.
 Bonus points if you have any salary negotiation tips!

 -Ready to Make Bank

 Congratulations!
 You are well on your way to adulthood.
 Getting your first real job is exciting.
-Your early 20s are for discovering what you like to do, what you don’t like to do, and what you’re good at in a professional setting.
+Your early 20s are for discovering what you like to do, what you don’t like, and what you’re good at in a professional setting.
 So be gracious to yourself as you navigate these choices.
-You might not get it right the first time, you might hate your boss or your work, but if you approach each job as a learning opportunity these experiences will take you to the next level.
+You might not get it right the first time or despise your boss.
+However, if you approach each job as a learning opportunity, these experiences will take you to the next level.

 Second, you’re right.

-do your research to see what is the going salary for your industry and ideal job.
-Link SITES to use.
-This gives you a baseline understanding of the range you can expect to get paid in the industry and city you live in.
+Do your research to see the going salary for your industry and ideal job.
+You’ll gain a baseline understanding of the range you can expect to get paid in your industry and city.

-Employers expect you to counter their offer.
-If you have time to research you should have a good idea of your stats for your range and what is a reasonable counter.
-Nav.it, the money tracking app, also has a great salary negotiation calculator you can use to think through your next move.
+Employers expect you to counter their offers.
+If you have time to research, you should have a good idea of the typical range for your position and what a reasonable counteroffer may be.
+Nav.it, the money tracking app, also has a great salary negotiation calculator to think through your next move.

 Employers usually have a range they can pay.

 If they have offered you the job, they think you are the best candidate for it.
-It’s not common practice to rescind their job offer.
-In fact, they may think it shows professionalism and a proactive nature.
+It’s not common practice to rescind a job offer.
+In fact, employers may think negotiating shows professionalism and proactive nature.

-The worst they can do is say no and then you are left with a choice to keep looking or accept their offer.
-The best they can do is meet your ask or come back with a counteroffer.
+The worst they can do is say no, and then you are left with a choice to keep looking or accept their offer.
+The best the employer can do is meet your asking salary or come back with a counteroffer.

 Your starting salary matters as it affects your earning potential over time.
 Advocate for yourself, but don’t get greedy.
-You’re new to the professional world so sometimes opportunities with less pay but more room for growth can springboard your career.
-Be strategic (and see below).
+You’re new to the professional world, so sometimes opportunities with less pay but more room for growth can springboard your career.
+Be strategic, and keep reading.

-One thing you want at an early stage in your career is growth opportunities.
+Growth opportunities are ideal at an early stage in your career.
 You want to gain as much experience as possible.
-Then see if there is opportunity to grow and move up in the organization.
-If you don’t think there is much upward mobility (maybe it’s a heavy bureaucracy) the question then is: does the position provide you the opportunity to build new skill sets that you can parlay into your next job?
+Then, see if there is an opportunity to grow and move up in the organization.
+If you don’t think there is much upward mobility (maybe it’s a heavy bureaucracy), the question is, does the position provide you the opportunity to build new skill sets that you can parlay into your next job?

-Sometimes taking a job with a lower salary but with incredible growth opportunity to increase your job title might fast track you to leadership roles that would be unattainable in larger companies that pay more.
+Sometimes taking a job with a lower salary but with incredible growth opportunities to increase your job title might fast-track you to leadership roles that would be unattainable in larger companies that pay more.
 It’s helpful to think two steps ahead when considering your options.

-When you are considering a job, ask yourself if you think you can work in that company and live in that city for two years.
+When considering a job, ask yourself if you think you can work in that company and live in that city for two years.

-The first year gives you enough time to really understand the job, the company and the politics of the work, the second gives you a chance to really hone your skills and possibly take on more responsibility.
-Sometimes suffering through long work hours, intense colleagues and professional pressure early in your career pays off with higher salaries, bigger jobs or just better skills that benefit toy later in life.
-Then strategically hop to increase your salary.
+The first year gives you enough time to understand the job, the company, and the politics of the work.
+The second gives you a chance to hone your skills and take on more responsibility.
+Sometimes suffering through long work hours, intense colleagues, and professional pressure early in your career pays off with higher salaries, bigger jobs, or better skills that will be beneficial later in life.
+Then, strategically hop to increase your salary.

-Now that you have assessed the salary and opportunity, the next step is to assess the package.
+After assessing the salary and opportunity, the next step is to evaluate the package.
 Salary isn’t the only way to build wealth.
-Exceptional wealth has been created by employees in early stage startups who have succeeded.
-They have also been created for those who are offered equity in established companies also have an opportunity to build wealth.
-If a company offers you equity, ask an expert to assess the value of the equity being offered.
-You may be sitting in another 50k of wealth.
+Employees have created exceptional wealth in successful early-stage startups.
+Those who are offered equity in established companies also have an opportunity to build wealth.
+If a company offers you equity, ask an expert to assess the value of the equity.
+You may be sitting on another potential 50k of wealth.

-Of course then there are healthcare, 401ks or their equivalent, and other work perks to consider.
-Do they offer tuition assistance in case you plan to go back for your MBA?
-Does the company pay for lunch everyday?
-Do you get a transport stipend?
-Are they providing a match to your 401k (if so, take the match!).
+Of course, there are healthcare, 401(k)s, and other work perks to consider.
+Do they offer tuition assistance if you plan to return for your MBA?
+How about paying for lunch every day or offering a transport stipend?
+Are they providing a match for your 401(k)?
+If so, take the match!

-All of these things add up to value for you, either through cost savings, cost prevention for healthcare, or direct income in your retirement account.
-Remember, even though you’re young, investing early and having your employer pay you more through a 401k match results in freedom when you’re older.
+All these things add value for you, either through cost savings, cost prevention for healthcare, or direct income in your retirement account.
+Even though you’re young, investing early and having your employer pay you more through a 401(k) match results in freedom when you’re older.